Moqaddas Ashraf: National

 Ashraf represents WAPDA in national competitions.
 At the National Games held in Peshawar in November 2019, she won silver in the women's team event.
 She had earlier lost in the singles quarter-finals to eventual winner, Madina Zafar of Pakistan Army.

 South Asian Games

 Ashraf was part of the team which competed at the 2004 South Asian Games held in Islamabad, Pakistan.
 She won a silver medal in the women's team event and bronze in the individual event.
 In 2006, she was again part of the team which competed at the South Asian Games held in Colombo, Sri Lanka and won a bronze medal in the team event.
-No women's team was sent to compete at the 2010 while she was not included in the 2016 Games.
+No women's team was sent to compete at the 2010 South Asian Games while she was not included in the 2016 Games.
 After a gap of over a decade, in 2019, Ashraf was again part of the team sent to the 2019 South Asian Games held in Kathmandu, Nepal.
 She won a silver medal in the women's team event.